So let’s talk about over-used terms for a minute.

-If you’ve been in the business world since the mid 1990s you’ve likely heard your management espouse the desire for employees to achieve greater work/life balance.
+If you’ve been in the business world for any length of time you’ve likely heard your management espouse the desire for employees to achieve greater work/life balance.
 Many U.S. companies have adopted programs to help employees strike a better life balance by providing health club benefits, entertainment discount programs, and additional time off for events such as the birth of a child.
 Despite all this, Americans are of the most overworked and flat-out busy people on earth, recently surpassing the Japanese and long surpassing the Europeans.
 With all this discussion of work/life balance, how can we in the U.S. also be of the most overworked people in the world?
 The answer is pretty simple; many of us talk work/life balance, but don’t live work/life balance primarily because we don’t know how to do it.

 Realizing the quest for work/life balance means first doing some serious soul searching and coming to grips with your true life priorities.
 If you acknowledge you are a workaholic and don’t want to change, then by all means work 18-hour days.
 If you do want to change, though, you need to accept the challenge head-on and get on the road to a more balanced lifestyle.
 You may be surprised at how your quality of life increases and how little it truly impacts your career aspirations.

 Want more?
 Check out my self-study seminar to help you get better work-life balance.

 Keynote Speaker | Board Director | Autism Advocate | Author | Project Management Expert | Microsoft/Accenture Veteran

 Contact Lonnie about article reprints.
 Please specify article you wish to reprint.

 See Lonnie's Amazon Author Page